Best CD players for 2022

 The McIntosh MCT500 features a high-precision disc mechanism with sturdy die-cast aluminum disc tray.
 Audio data on the disc is read at twice the normal speed for better error correction and tracking.
 It can read just about any type of disc you have, including SACDs, hybrid SACDs, audio CDs, CD-Rs & CD-RWs, plus MP3 and WMA CDs.
 And it offers balanced, unbalanced, and proprietary McIntosh connections.

 There's a rugged, efficient power supply inside that delivers ripple-free voltage and current to the player's digital and analog circuits.
-And a high-performance, CD-specific Wolfson 24-bit/192kHz DAC lets your discs be heard as the artists and sound engineers intended.
+And a high-performance, CD-specific premium Texas Instruments 32-bit/384kHz digital to analog converter lets your discs be heard as the artists and sound engineers intended.
 As a bonus, I really like the sleek and simple front panel.

 Best CD player shelf system — Denon D-M41